 Despite the similarities in precipitation between the two simulations, there are clear differences in the spatial heating patterns, especially at upper levels.
-Figure 9 shows the θ_0 field in REDCON at the same levels as in the corresponding Figure 3 for STDCON to which it should be compared.
-Figure 9 also shows the difference in θ_0 between the two simulations (STDCON- REDCON) at the same isentropic levels.
-Of course, the main differences are to be expected in those regions where the action of the convection parameterisation is most important during the 24 hours of STDCON.
-Indeed, clear differences are found at the 330-K level (Figure 9a) in approximately the area of the upper region of the ascending WCB.
-There is a relatively localized cold anomaly ($\theta_0 < 310$ K) between 55°N and 65°N in approximately the same region occupied by an elongated and unbroken cold anomaly in STDCON.
-The difference between STDCON and REDCON at this level (Figure 9d) shows a south-north wave-like pattern broadly parallel to the west flank of the upper-level ridge.
-The localized cold anomaly between 55°N and 65°N in RECDON (Figure 9a) is collocated with the most prominent crest in the difference wave-like pattern (Figure 9d).
+Figure 9 shows the $\theta_0$ field in REDCON at the same levels as in the corresponding Figure 3 for STDCON to which it should be compared.
+Figure 9 also shows the difference in $\theta_0$ between the two simulations (STDCON-REDCON) at the same isentropic levels.
+Of course, the main differences are to be expected in those regions where the action of the convection parametrization is most important during the 24 h of STDCON.
+Indeed, clear differences are found at the 330 K level (Figure 9(a)) in approximately the area of the upper region of the ascending WCB.
+There is a relatively localized cold anomaly ( $\theta_0 < 310$ K) between 55°N and 65°N in approximately the same region occupied by an elongated and unbroken cold anomaly in STDCON.
+The difference between STDCON and REDCON at this level (Figure 9(d)) shows a south-north wave-like pattern broadly parallel to the west flank of the upper-level ridge.
+The localized cold anomaly between 55°N and 65°N in REDCON (Figure 9(a)) is collocated with the most prominent crest in the difference wave-like pattern (Figure 9(d)).
 These features (cold anomaly/crest) can then be interpreted as localized enhanced ascent in REDCON with respect to STDCON.
-The 2-PVU contours at this level from the two simulations also show that the difference between STDCON and REDCON has the structure of a wave (Figure 9d).
-This structure is only present on the west flank of the ridge with other parts of the upper-level wave being almost identical between the two simulations.
+The 2 PVU contours at this level from the two simulations also show that the difference between STDCON and REDCON has the structure of a wave (Figure 9(d)).
+This structure is only present on the west flank of the ridge, with other parts of the upper-level wave being almost identical between the two simulations.
 Differences between Figures 3 and 9 are less noticeable at lower levels.
-The θ_0 field on the 315-K surface appears very similar in the two simulations to the north of 55°N (Figure 9b).
-At this level the differences between STDCON and REDCON give rise to a more uniform pattern of negative values that imply that air has been subject to less ascent in REDCON than in STDCON (Figure 9e).
-Moreover, at this level the difference in the 2-PVU contour position between the two simulations is much less noticeable than at 330 K. Near the surface, at the 295-K level, differences in the θ_0 field are more modest than at upper levels (Figure 9c).
-The small differences are located along the cold front where the convection parameterisation scheme would be most active in this model (Figure 9f).
+The $\theta_0$ field on the 315 K surface appears very similar in the two simulations to the north of 55°N (Figure 9(b)).
+At this level, the differences between STDCON and REDCON give rise to a more uniform pattern of negative values which imply that air has been subject to less ascent in REDCON than in STDCON (Figure 9(e)).
+Moreover, at this level the difference in the 2 PVU contour position between the two simulations is much less noticeable than at 330 K. Near the surface, at the 295 K level, differences in the $\theta_0$ field are more modest than at upper levels (Figure 9(c)).
+The small differences are located along the cold front where the convection parametrization scheme would be most active in this model (Figure 9(f)).